São Jorge (Santana): Geography

 The area is divided into "neighborhoods", forested and coastal spaces defined by several sítios (places): Achada de António Teixeira, Achada do Pico, Achada da Felpa, Achada Grande, Açougue, Barranco, Covas, Fajã Alta, Farrobo, Farrobo de Cima, Farrobo de Baixo, Furna de Pedro Jorge, Jogo da Bola, Lombo do Pico, Pé do Pico, Pico, Poço e Vale, Pomar, Ribeira Funda, São Pedro and Tanque.

-Fifty kilometres from the regional capital, the parish is located 240 metres above sea level, limited in the north by the Atlantic Ocean and south by the mountains of the interior range (the heightest altitudes in the parish include Pico Canário 1592 m and Pico dos Assumadouros 1184 m.
+Fifty kilometres from the regional capital, the parish is located 240 metres above sea level, limited in the north by the Atlantic Ocean and south by the mountains of the interior range (the highest altitudes in the parish include Pico Canário 1592 m and Pico dos Assumadouros 1184 m.
 To the west is the civil parish of Arco de São Jorge and east are the parishes of Ilha and Santana.
 About half of the parish is covered by the rich Laurissilva forest defined as Natural Heritage by UNESCO.